-The step-by-step approach to better blood sugars and a healthier 2013: walking
+The step-by-step approach to better blood sugars: walking

 by Adam Brown

 If you’re like me, you might have a health-focused New Year’s resolution posted on your wall: "lose weight," "exercise more, "be less stressed."